wp-plugins/woocommerce-call-for-price/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Minor bug fixed

 = 1.0.0 =
 * Initial Release

 == Upgrade Notice ==

 = 1.0.0 =
-This version requires WooCommerce 2.0.5
+This version was tested with WooCommerce 2.0.5